LouDnl/USBSID-Pico/README.md

   - __Note:__ Its more present on v1.0 and v1.3 board, but still there on v1.5 boards.
 To fix this on the board would require significant layout and pcb changes.

 **Firmware/Software**
-* Enabling and then disabling the onboard cynthcart emulator without restarting the board causes audio glitches
 * Switching on readmode and then switching it off again without restarting the PCB and Vice _will_ result in distorted audio